+- 19.1 GENERAL

 - 19.2 GIFTING AND TRADING

 - 19.3 OVERLAP AND SHARED USE AGREEMENTS

 - 19.4 ACCESS

 - 19.5 CONSULTATION

 - 19.6 TREE MANAGEMENT

 - 19.7 EMERGENCIES

-- 19.1.1 The Dehcho Government owns the Trees located within Dehcho Ndehe. - 19.1.2 Subject to T.6.0, this chapter applies throughout the Area shown as Appendix "B". - 19.1.3 The Dehcho First Nations have the right to harvest all species of Trees throughout the area shown in Appendix "B" at all times of the year for the following purposes: - a) firewood for personal use; - b) firewood for community purposes within the area shown in Appendix "B"; - c) construction or maintenance of hunting, trapping and fishing Camps for personal use; - d) the making of handicrafts for personal use; - e) traditional, cultural or medicinal purposes; - f) construction of boats and rafts for personal use; - g) construction of houses for personal occupancy by Dehcho Citizens; and - h) construction of public structures for community use within the area shown in Appendix "B".
-176 - 19.1.4 The right provided for in 19.1.3 may be limited or restricted: - a) by provisions of the Dehcho Agreement; or - b) for purposes necessary for to: - i.
+- 19.1.1 The Dehcho First Nation owns the Trees on Dehcho Ndehe. - 19.1.2 Subject to T.6.0, this chapter applies throughout the Dehcho Settlement Area, excluding Dehcho Ndehe. - 19.1.3 The Dehcho First Nations have the right to harvest all species of Trees throughout the area described in 19.1.2 at all times of the year for the following purposes: - a) firewood for personal use; - b) firewood for community purposes within the area described in 19.1.2; - c) construction or maintenance of hunting, trapping and fishing Camps for personal use; - d) the making of handicrafts for personal use; - e) traditional, cultural or medicinal purposes; - f) construction of boats and rafts for personal use; - g) construction of houses for personal occupancy by Dehcho Citizens ; and - h) construction of public structures for community use within the area described in 19.1.1.172 - 19.1.4 The right provided for in 19.1.3 may be limited or restricted: - a) by provisions of the Dehcho Agreement; or - b) for purposes necessary for to: - i.
 Conservation; - ii. public health;

-176 Dehcho prefers to delete a) - h).
-GNWT will review the clause in conjunction with a definition of the phrase "Subsistence or Personal use" and its inclusion in the provision.
+$^{^{172}}$ Dehcho prefers to delete a) - h).
+GNWT will review the clause in conjunction with a definition of the phrase "Domestic Purposes" and its inclusion in the provision.

 - iii. public safety; - iv.
 Forest Management; - v. land use planning within the Dehcho Settlement Area; and - vi. protection of the Environment from significant damage. - 19.1.5 The Minister has the authority to manage and conserve Trees and Tree habitat and will exercise that authority in a manner that is consistent with the Dehcho Agreement.
-177 - 19.1.6 Subject to 19.1.7, Government will Consult the Dehcho Government prior to imposing a limitation or restriction pursuant to 19.1.4 (b). - In the event of an Emergency, Government may impose an interim limitation or restriction related to 19.1.4 (b).
-As soon as possible thereafter, Government will notify the Dehcho Government and provide reasons for the decision.
-Government will Consult the Dehcho Government with respect to any ongoing terms and conditions which may result from the event. - 19.1.8 Nothing in the Dehcho Agreement178 will be construed to: - a) recognize a right to harvest Trees for commercial purposes or sale; - b) confer rights of ownership in Trees, other than 19.1.1; - c) guarantee the supply of Trees; - d) preclude individuals who are not Dehcho Citizens from Harvesting Trees, except that they may be precluded from doing so by Legislation; - e) entitle a Dehcho Citizen to any compensation for damage to or loss of Trees or Tree Harvesting opportunities within the area shown in Appendix "B" 179; or - f) affect any responsibility of Government for the fighting of forest fires. - 19.1.9 A Dehcho Citizen will not be subject to any tax, 180 fee for Tree Harvesting pursuant to 19.1.3.
+173 - 19.1.6 Subject to 19.1.7, Canada or the Government of the Northwest Territories will Consult the Dehcho Government prior to imposing a limitation or restriction pursuant to 19.1.4 (b). - 19.1.7 In the event of an emergency, Canada or the Government of the Northwest Territories may impose an interim limitation or restriction related to 19.1.4 (b).
+As soon as possible thereafter, Canada or the Government of the Northwest Territories will notify the Dehcho Government and provide reasons for the decision.
+Canada or the Government of the Northwest Territories will Consult the Dehcho Government with respect to any ongoing terms and conditions which may result from the event. - 19.1.8 Nothing in the Dehcho Agreement174 will be construed to: - a) recognize a right to harvest Trees for commercial purposes or sale; - b) confer rights of ownership in Trees, other than 19.1.1; - c) guarantee the supply of Trees; - d) preclude individuals who are not Dehcho Citizens from Harvesting Trees, except that they may be precluded from doing so by Legislation; - e) entitle a Dehcho Citizen to any compensation for damage to or loss of Trees or Tree Harvesting opportunities within the area described in 19.1.2175; or - f) affect any responsibility of Canada or the Government of the Northwest Territories for the fighting of forest fires.

-177 Government is examining "...and will exercise that authority in a manner that is consistent with the Dehcho Agreement
+173 Government is examining "...and will exercise that authority in a manner that is consistent with the Dehcho Agreement

-178 Dehcho prefers "in this chapter".
+174 Dehcho prefers "in this chapter".

-179 Note: This is linked to an ongoing issue in the Harvester's Compensation chapter
+175 Note: This is linked to an ongoing issue in the Harvester's Compensation chapter